Aliaksandr Azarau: Relation to Lukashenko government

 Azarau sees himself as having never "supported Lukashenko" and aimed to serve the interests of Belarusians.
 He stated that he personally saw fraud in the 2020 Belarusian presidential election and illegal orders of repression in the protests that followed the election.

 In May 2021, Azarau estimated that many members of the official Belarusian security forces did not wish to support activities of repression, but worried about being unemployable if they resigned.
 He predicted that at a "critical moment", only a small number of security forces would defend Lukashenko, and employees who "doubt [and] silently go to work" would support the anti-Lukashenko opposition.

+Criticisms

+Belarusian politician and activist Andrei Sannikov stated that because of Azarau's past role in GUBOPiK, Sannikov didn't see how Azarau could be trusted.

+On 16 June 2023, Natallia Radzina (Наталья Радина) alleged in NV.ua that there were suspicions of Azarau working for Belarusian secret services.
+Radzina stated that after hundreds or thousands of Belarusians registered for the "Peramoga" plan of preparing resistance to the Lukashenko government, many were arrested.
+She stated that GUBOPiK, Azarau's former employer, had frequently broadcast videos of people who stated that they had been arrested for participation in Peramoga.
+In July 2023, the group Joint Resistance Staff accused Azarau of working for the Belarusian intelligence directorate (GRU).

 Personal life

 As of 2022, Azarau lives in Warsaw with his wife and two daughters who attend school there.

 Harassment

 Belarusian authorities seized Azarau's Belarusian bank accounts in 2021.
 Security forces searched Azarau's mother's home, confiscated her electronic devices, and visited people who had telephoned her.
 Azarau interpreted the events as harassment, that effectively frightened friends and family from contacting his mother.

 Azarau believes that Belarusian spies were sent to Poland to spy on Azarau and "eliminate" BYPOL leadership.

+On 15 February 2024, Azarau was sentenced to 25 years in prison in absentia.
+Five other BYPOL founders received lengthy prison terms on the same day.
+Later that year, he was sentenced again, for the Machulishchy air base attack.